quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 impact on TCP performance.

-{{Cus22}} looks a how these asymmetric links affect QUIC specifically, with experimental evidence and some recommendations of how to choose  based on those experiments.
+{{Cus22}} looks a how these asymmetric links affect QUIC specifically, with experimental evidence and some recommendations of how to choose parameters based on those experiments.

 # Negotiating Extension Use {#nego}